01 of 07

 Keep your postcards 1/8-inch or less thick to stay within weight limits.
 Postcards more than 1/4-inch thick usually weigh more than the minimum and require an extra fee for the increased depth.

 Fabric Postcard Fillers

-One popular filler choice is fast2fuse, a stiff material with fusible web on both sides.
+One popular filler choice is fast2fuse, which is a stiff material with fusible web on both sides.
 Use the regular weight of fast2fuse for postcards because the heavy version is thicker and will increase postage costs.

 Timtex is another rigid product that works as a filler.
-It does not include fusible web—you'll need to add it to the reverse sides of card fronts and backs.
+It does not include the fusible web—you'll need to add it to the reverse sides of card fronts and backs.